department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/research/SecureMessaging_Round1_Usability/conversation_guide.md

 - How many messages would you be comfortable scrolling through?

 *If they sort. . .*
-- Would you ever want to change the order you see these messages in?
+- How would you change the order you see these messages in?
 What order would you like to see them in?
-How would you do that?

 *If they search. . .*
 - What are you seeing here?